qmk/qmk_firmware/keyboards/xd60/readme.md

 Hardware Availability: https://www.massdrop.com/buy/xd60-xd64-custom-mechanical-keyboard-kit?mode=guest_open

 With the implementation of Rev3 you need to specify the Rev you want to built.
-To built for a Rev2 with a default layout:
+To build for a Rev2 with a default keymap:

 ```make xd60/rev2:default```